ryanlayerlab/TEPEAK/README.md

 As of now the BAMs need to be inside the TEPEAK directory, stored in ```<data directory>```

 There are two different options for calling insertions, serial and parallel.
-If you have a large sample size its highly reccomenmded the parallel method is used.
+If you have a large sample size its highly recommended to use the parallel method.
 See Parallel Insertion Calling section below

 ##### Serial Run